theochem/grid/doc/onedgrids.rst

 One-Dimensional Grids
 ======================

-There are various choices of one dimensional grid for integrating functions over some finite or infinite intervals.
+There are various choices of one dimensional grids for integrating functions over some finite or infinite intervals.

 .. csv-table:: One-Dimensional Quadrature Grids With Explicit Solutions